practicalli/clojure-web-services/projects/leiningen/todo-app/compojure/lisp-calculator.md

   (not-found "Sorry, page not found"))
 ```

----

-> ####Note:: Create a handler function to add, subtract, divide or multiply two numbers
+## Create a handler function to add, subtract, divide or multiply two numbers

 ```clojure
 (defn calculator
   "A very simple calculator that can add, divide, subtract and multiply.
 This is done through the magic of variable path elements."